Michener House Museum and Archives: History

 In 1894, the Grace Methodist Episcopal Church built the house as a manse, directly north of the church.
 The manse and the church were built by Lacombe's first Methodist minister, E.J.
 Chegwin, and the methodist congregation.
 The building is typical of the late 19th century/early 20th century wood frame houses that became typical across North America.

 In 1918, members of the church added an addition to the rear of the house, making it more spacious for its occupants.

-Minsters
+Ministers

 The following Methodist Ministers served during the years that the Michener House Museum was in use as a manse.